stevef1uk/sagaexecutor/README.md

     mock_client
 ```

-Sadly, there is a need to find the IP Address of the Master Redis Pod (my-release-redis-master-0) and update the pubsub.yaml file in Componets with this.
+Sadly, there is a need to find the IP Address of the Master Redis Pod (my-release-redis-master-0) and update the pubsub.yaml file in Components with this.

 ```
 kubectl get pod <redis master pod> --template '{{.status.podIP}}'